Docker

 -v n3_licenses:/opt/n3uron/licenses \

-Step 3: Open http://localhost:8003 to access the WebUI and log into the platform using the credentials provided as environment variables.
+Open http://localhost:8003 or http://<node-ip>:8003 to access the WebUI and log into the platform using the password provided as environment variable.

 Upgrading a N3uron container instance